 where CE is the cross entropy loss, softmax is the softmax function, and x is a feature vector training sample of length d.

 To avoid overfitting one may also add a regularization term to the loss.
-In GDS, this we provide the option of adding 12 regularization.
+Neo4j Graph Data Science supports the option of 12 regularization which can be configured using the penalty parameter.

 Tuning the hyperparameters